 Its more common usage is for commercial buildings or in residential homes in areas where concrete will be kept as the floor.
 Epoxy coating is a way of adding an extra layer of protection to a standard concrete floor, and it also provides an aesthetically pleasing glossy finish.

+An epoxy finish often costs $1,200 to $4,800 on average.
 The cost of epoxy flooring for a garage depends on a number of factors pertaining to the coverage required, the authenticity of the material, and the concentration:

 Epoxy Paint or Coating